Cycling South Africa: the complete guide and itinerary (40k words!)

 It is much simpler and safer to go to one of the many farms you will meet and ask if you can pitch a tent for the night, you will almost certainly be welcomed and maybe even offered a bed.

 We have used WarmShowers most of the time and found a fantastic hospitality network.
-Unlike Europe, users, even if fewer in number, always respond to requests.
-You will be offered a good warm dinner, a comfortable bed and lots of wine.
+Unlike in Europe, users, even if fewer in number, always respond to requests.
+You will be offered a good warm dinner, a comfortable bed, and lots of wine.

 Sometimes we also used Couchsurfing and several times we were invited to sleep at home by people we met along the way.
-Most of the times you’ll stay in beautiful homes, some had swimming pools, trampolines, and all sort of amenities.
+Most of the time, you’ll stay in beautiful homes, some have swimming pools, trampolines, and all sorts of amenities.

 Campsites in South Africa